Updated: This post on Type 1 Diabetes has been updated on October 2020 to reflect new and relevant information.

 There are millions of diseases out there, we just have to be grateful as there is always someone out there who is in a worse position than us.

-It isn’t easy but trust me he knows your the one!
 I send my love to all those out there struggling and fighting for their children’s lives, we can do this. your not alone, were TOGETHER!